|

 Raisins or grapes: Can cause kidney failure.

-Sweets or baked goods: Be especially careful if buying or making items with the artificial sweetener xylitol, also known as birch sugar.
+Sweets or baked goods: Be especially cautious when purchasing or preparing items containing the artificial sweetener xylitol, also known as birch sugar.
 Going sugar-free using xylitol can cause liver failure and death.
-Chocolate and spices like nutmeg also are dangerous, so don’t give your dog any pumpkin pie.

 Dog-safe foods that you could give your dog at Thanksgiving include: